DAT110 Introduction to Data Analysis and Visualisation

 - Correlation and covariance (of single variables and matrix data).

-- Elementary normal distribution theory, normalizing transformations and testing of normality.
+- Elementary normal distribution theory, normalizing transformations and testing for normality.

 - Geometric distributions, binomial distributions, Poisson-distributions.